-Well, and HDMI cable is made of copper, which is the standard material used for electronic cables because it’s cheap.
+Well, an HDMI cable, either a mini or a micro HDMI, is made of copper, which is the standard material used for electronic cables because it’s cheap.
 It has also been in existence for thousands of years.
 A negative aspect of copper, however, is that it’s prone to electromagnetic interference.

 One main advantage of HDMI ARC vs optical cables is its ability to relay video signals.
 This eliminates the need for additional connections like you would have with a receiver.
 With optical, you would need more wires.

 Still, our experts emphasize that there’s a difference between HDMI cables.
 For instance, the 2.0 standard is good for 4k video up to 60 fps.
 If you need more than that, the 2.1 type offers 120 fps in 4k.
 For VR systems, you can even go as far as 60 fps in 8k.

 Bandwidth refers to the amount of information that can be relayed in a specific amount of time.
 That means the higher the bandwidth, the faster content can be transmitted to a device, resulting in no lag or delay .

 Generally, HDMI cables have a higher bandwidth rate.
 It would differ depending on the type you have, but with a 2.0 standard, up to 192 kHz and 32 channels are supported.

 For TOSLINK cables, you can only get up to 96 kHz.
 Because of this limitation, they can’t support 7.1 channels due to the amount of data transfer.